 A vaccination for coronavirus has been developed.
-COVID-19 vaccination has commenced in SA for specific high risk populations.
+COVID-19 vaccination has commenced in SA.
 We are an approved COVID-19 vaccination provider and have vaccination clinics running on Saturday mornings.
 Online bookings are available for our vaccination clinics.

-I am under 50 and 1B.
+I am under 50.
 Can I have a Covid-19 vaccination?

 If you received your first dose of Astra Zeneca, and have not experienced significant side effects, you can receive a second dose.
 Please book your second appointment with your clinic.